zenwarr/norman/README.md

 # What is it?

-An extensible tool that helps to develop multi-package Node.js apps.
+A tool that helps to develop multi-package Node.js apps.

 # Why not use `npm link` instead?